 Note that local time is never anything between 2:00:00 - 2:59:59 at the transition from standard time to DST, this hour is skipped and therefore this day has only 23 hours (instead of 24 hours).

 How does the transition to DST end?

-Let's say that DST ends at 2:00 am local time and DST is one hour ahead of normal time:
+Let's say that DST ends at 2:00 am local time and DST is one hour ahead of normal time (you can program the DST end time using the DSTE register):